ZacharyLiu-CS/skel-nvim/README.md

 ### Templates
 By default, templates are expected to be found under ~/.config/nvim/skeleton/ folder.
 Placeholder variables need to be surrounded by '@', i.e. @FILENAME@
-Here's an example template file for C++,
+Here's an example template file for C++, more examples are referenced in [skeletons](https://github.com/ZacharyLiu-CS/neovim_luafiles/tree/master/skeletons)
 ```cpp
 //
 //  @FILENAME@